RahulNewbie/pseudo_etl/Readme.md

 I have tested it in windows 10 environment and installed PostgreSQL 13.

-I have made database.ini file to put all PostgreSQL params and used it to connect the database
+I have made "database.ini" file to put all PostgreSQL params and used it to connect the database

 ini file contains: